Last Updated on March 6, 2021 by

 Views Of Different Cultures On Scent

-For instance, the traditional form of greeting, western hugs or kisses in India, are by smelling a person’s head.
+For instance, the traditional form of greeting, western hugs or kisses in India, is by smelling a person’s head.
 A famous quote from an Ancient Indian text, “I will smell thee on the head,” is the most generous sign of tender love that tells us about the significance of the smell of Indian people.

 Likewise, in Arab countries, breathing the person’s scent while conversing with others denotes friendship and harmony.
 People of Amazonian Desana have similar body smells, so people with distinctive odors get married in their tribe.